Li-ReDBox/go-snippets/functions/with_examples_test/README.md

 `ERROR: (gcloud.functions.deploy) OperationError: code=3, message=Build failed: Cannot parse function source dir:  Multiple packages in user code directory: demo_test != demo`

+I found dashboard may have more information.
+That means the error is picked up in the remote building process.
+Which means sometime `gcloud` did not communicate well with remote, could not get error from it.
+That's my guess why the error message sometime not complete.

 This error can appear either the code is in a module and just a normal package.

 The fix of this is to exclude this file by `.gcloudignore` or use `--ignore-file` argument.